Govt presents 50-day report card, says ‘walking the talk’ on promises

 “People have seen action on this vision.
 Speed, skill and scale have been manifested in the 50 days.
 Farmers, soldiers, youth, labourers, middle class, traders, taking India forward, taking India’s relations with neighbours forward, investment, development of resources, fight against corruption and social justice, have been the highlights of 50 days,” he said.

-Listing the achievements of the government in the first 50 days in office, Javadekar said important developments were Rs 6,000 assistance to all farmers, increase in Minimum Support Price of several crops by two-three times, and 10,000 farmers organizations being formed.
+Listing the achievements of the government in the first 50 days in office, Javadekar said important developments were Rs 6,000 assistance to all farmers, increase in Minimum Support Price of several crops by two-three times, and codes for labourers, among others.

 The prime minister’s first decision after assuming office for the second term was for children of slain military and police personnel, giving scholarship to them.

 Among other achievements of the government, he cited pension for traders, tax benefit for the middle class, and benefits of home loans interest and the GST.